Mihai-02/Photomodel-agency-management/README.md

 # Photomodel-agency-management
 Web application for the management of a photomodel agency, featuring a simple web interface.
-It allows the registration of system users who can then manage entries such as models, impresarios and events through an SQL server database.
+It allows the registration of system users who can then manage entries such as models, impresarios and events through an SQL Server database.

 ## Features
 - User registration and login